| ||||||||||||

 Competitive and economic forces have prompted many companies to shift from defined-benefit retirement programs — like pensions — to defined-contribution programs — which are typically 401(k) savings programs.
 And, of course, some companies offer no retirement benefits at all.

-In fact, only about two-thirds of private industry workers have access to an employer-provided retirement plan, according to the Bureau of Labor Statistics.
+In fact, only about 72 percent of private industry workers have access to an employer-provided retirement plan, according to the Bureau of Labor Statistics.

 Of that:

-And even if workers have access to an employer retirement program, only 51 percent on average take advantage of it.
+And even if workers have access to an employer retirement program, only about 73 percent on average take advantage of it — meaning more than a quarter of eligible workers leave the benefit on the table.

-- The exact estimates can vary, but the Economic Policy Institute found that nearly half of all working-age families had no retirement savings.
-Of those who did, the median retirement savings amounted to around $60,000.
+- The exact estimates can vary, but most surveys indicate that nearly half of all working-age families had no retirement savings.

-- The Federal Reserve, in its survey of consumer data, said that American families had median retirement savings of roughly $65,000.
+- The Federal Reserve, in its most recent survey of consumer data, said that American families had median retirement savings of roughly $87,000.

-Those are estimates for just dedicated, tax-advantaged retirement accounts, like 401(k)s and individual retirement accounts.
-(Related: Savings guide)
+Those are estimates for only dedicated, tax-advantaged retirement accounts, like 401(k)s and individual retirement accounts.

 Could personal savings and Social Security help stabilize the retirement picture?